yosi-dediashvili/SubiT/design/input_processing.md

 value specifies the id of the **Series**, and another value, `episode_imdb_id` specifies the **Episode** id.

+Also, in the scope of SeriesTitle, the `year` attribute specify the episode's year, and not the series's one.

 ##### Comparing Series titles

 When two series titles are compared, the check will return ```True``` in any